Kali-Zoidberg/Java-Engine/README.md

 	font
 	color
 RigidBody class:
+	Extends Actor
+	Has velocity and mass.
+	Should be used if you want a collidable object.
 	goals: Collision detection using classical mechanics
 			Velocity moves the object using transform.set
 			members: center of mass, mass, size dimensions and collision bounds?